info663-sp26/team3/pages/about.md

 This site includes 15 items from [Two Collections](https://twocollections.com/), two Indigenous Australian art collections featuring modern and contemporary paintings on canvas or board.
 The works on this site have been cataloged using information from the Two Collections website.

+This cataloging project was guided by the [CARE Principles for Indigenous Data Governance](https://ardc.edu.au/resource/the-care-principles/):
+- Collective Benefit
+- Authority to Control
+- Responsibility
+- Ethics

+This site will be updated based on community input.
+If you wish to submit a comment, question, or suggested change to the artwork and/or artist information on the site, please email adean83@pratt.edu and we will review your request.

 ## About Two Collections

 Two Collections brings together paintings on canvas or board from Indigenous Australian art collections of Steve Martin & Anne Stringfield and John & Barbara Wilkerson.
 The Wilkerson collection features paintings from approximately 1971-1985, while Martin and Stringfield have focused on works from 1985 onward.
 The four collectors have created a non-commercial website showcasing the paintings to allow for reference, scholarship, and appreciation.